syegulalp/conway/README.md

 A simple example of Conway's Game Of Life, using Pyglet for visualization and Cython for speed.

 Install requirements before doing anything else.
 A venv is recommended.
+Use `python compile.py` to build the extension modules.

 The file `conway.py` is the unaccelerated version of Conway's Life.